biostat-duan-lab/UNSemblePRS/README.md

 ## Recommended External Tool

-We recommend that users explore [`pgsc_calc`](https://github.com/PGScatalog/pgsc_calc), a pipeline for calculating PRSs/PGSs using scoring files published in the PGS Catalog and/or custom scoring files.
+We highly recommend that users explore [`pgsc_calc`](https://github.com/PGScatalog/pgsc_calc), a pipeline for calculating PRSs/PGSs using scoring files published in the PGS Catalog and/or custom scoring files.

 > Lambert, S. A., et al. (2024). *Enhancing the Polygenic Score Catalog with tools for score calculation and ancestry normalization.* **Nature Genetics.** https://doi.org/10.1038/s41588-024-01937-x